zakagan/WordFormable/README.md

 This includes the frequency of a given character.
 For example, "Mississippi" is not formable if there is only one "s" character in the base string.
 At least four separate "s" chars must be present, along with all of the rest of the required letters, in order to form that word.

+The real challenge of this problem lies with efficiently determining the formability of a word token.
 Four different solutions are included:

 1. **Sorting**: The base string and tokenized words from the text file are alphabetized via quick sort and then compared.